Net Worth

 Real Estate

 Over the past decade, Lindsey Vonn has frequently changed homes, purchasing and selling a total of five properties between 2014 and 2023.
-Although she’s made a gross profit on all five sales, a couple of the sales likely resulted in a net loss after considering agent commissions.
+Although she’s made a gross profit on all five sales, a couple of them likely resulted in a net loss after accounting for agent commissions.

 Park City, Utah Home